okp980/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0-hello_world prints 'Hello World' sends its result to the standard output Confused smiley prints a confused smiley
+0-hello World' sends its result to the standard output Confused smiley prints a confused smiley
 2-hellofile prints the content of a file
 3-twofiles prints the contents of 2 files
-4-lastlines prints the last 10 lines in a file
+4-lastlines prints the last 10 lines in a file 5-firstlines prints the first 10 lines
+6-third_line displays the third line of the file iacta